Women's Super League title race: Everything you need to know about the run-in as Chelsea, Man Utd, Man City and Arsenal go for glory

 What is particularly noticeable is the way United spread their goals around their attack.
 If it is not Alessia Russo on the scoresheet, then it is Leah Galton.
 Or Ella Toone.
 Or super-sub Lucia Garcia.

 United's only other concern is an FA Cup final against holders Chelsea on May 14.
-The Blues are also a major problem for United in the WSL with Emma Hayes' side seven points adrift, but crucially with three games in hand.
+The Blues are also a major problem for United in the WSL with Emma Hayes' side closing the gap to four points, but crucially with two games in hand.

 How United's season concludes - with or without silverware - may well have an impact on whether top-scorer Russo, the subject of a world-record bid from Arsenal in January, stays at Old Trafford this summer.